lmmqxyx404/Learning_Note/docker.md

 in windows it willbe installed by default.
 In linux, you should manually install it.

+# devContainer
-# the most useful app is dev container
+the most useful app is dev container.
+Try to look up the VScode article in this repo.